Kevin-D23/CS35L-GP/README.md

 bun dev
 ```

-How to fetch user information:
+How to fetch user information (ONLY WORKS ON SERVER SIDE COMPONENTS):
 ```
 import { getUser, getAllUsers } from "@/app/api/user/route";
 import { getServerSession } from "next-auth";